 If you’re vegan, you probably already love this powerhouse ingredient due to its extremely nutritious profile and cheesy, nutty taste.
 With high amounts of vitamins (namely B12), minerals, and protein, we like to sprinkle these yellow flakes on toast, pasta, vegetables, popcorn, dips … everything!
 Shake these Parma! seasonings on your next meal for an extra boost of flavor.

 Load your oatmeal with fruits, nut butter, hemp seeds, and even dark chocolate for a filling, mouthwatering breakfast.
 The easily customizable meal makes it a pantry staple for every morning.
 Plus, you can even make your own oat milk or use the grain in baking up desserts for a healthier alternative.
 Try this recipe for Apple Pie Coconut Oatmeal to get you started—it’s one of our favorites!

 If we were stranded on a desert island and could only bring one food item, it would be pasta (assuming there was also a pot there or an abundance of coconuts to makeshift one).
 Either way, macaroni, penne, fusilli … we love ‘em all!
-Though we also know we need to get our recommended amount of vegetables in a day, too, which is where Modern Table’s lentil-based pasta comes in.
-With 20 grams of protein and six grams of fiber, it’s hard to believe that pasta made from beans can somehow taste just like its wheat-based counterpart and also be good for you.
+Though we also know we need to get our recommended amount of vegetables in a day, too, which is where Banza’s chickpea-based pasta comes in.
+With 20 grams of protein and eight grams of fiber, it’s hard to believe that pasta made from chickpeas can somehow taste just like its wheat-based counterpart and also be good for you.